Edith Bowman: Radio

+Bowman is the host of Cinematic Soundtracks on BBC Radio 3 Unwind since the station's launch in November 2024.

 Podcast

 Bowman has presented Soundtracking, a weekly half hour podcast in which she interviews film-makers about musical influences and their choice of music in films.

 Career milestones

 In 2005, Bowman presented BBC Scotland's coverage of the Live 8 event at Murrayfield Stadium in Edinburgh, and hosted the network's T in the Park programmes with Dougie Anderson who had also worked on RI:SE.
 Also in 2005, she hosted the Q Awards with Colin Murray live on BBC Radio 1.
 She also presented the BBC Three coverage of Glastonbury, T in the Park and the Reading Festival with Colin Murray.
 She also hosted the TV coverage of the first Electric Proms with Zane Lowe.
 On 7 July 2007, she co-presented the BBC coverage of Live Earth.

 After leaving Radio 1, Bowman presented several one-off film specials for Channel 4.
 She also presented Evo Music Rooms a late night music programme for Channel 4 and The Vue Film Show, also for Channel 4.
 In 2011, she presented coverage of the T in the Park music festival for BBC Three.
 She also had a stint with BBC America as an entertainment presenter in 2014.